imixs/imixs-workflow/src/site/markdown/engine/plugins/intervalplugin.md

 # Interval Plugin

-The Imixs *IntervalPlugin* provides an easy way for computing periodical intervals.
+The Imixs Plugin `org.imixs.workflow.engine.plugins.IntervalPlugin` provides an easy way for computing periodical intervals.
 The Plugin implements an mechanism to adjust the value of a date item based on a macro or a cron definition.
  The interval can be defined in the workflow result by setting a reference item by name and a cron definition.
 See the following example: